1. A cover letter including:

 - Name, phone number and e-mail address of Research Investigator (and consignee, if applicable),

-- If applicable, NIH grant number of project and name and contact information of project’s NIDA/NIH Program Officer.
-If a non-NIH grantee, no information on Program Officer and grant number is required.
+- If applicable, NIH grant number of project and name and contact information of project’s NIDA/NIH Program Officer (if applicable).
+If a non-grantee, no information regarding the Program Officer and grant number is required.

-- Type and quantity of NRCs being requested,
+- Name(s) and quantity of compounds or other substances being requested,

 - If multiple studies/tasks are planned, combine projected needs into a single order rather than placing several separate requests in a short time interval.
-The request should generally be limited to four items or drugs/compounds per order to avoid delay.
+Please visit the NIDA DSP Program.
+The request should generally be limited to no more than four items per order to avoid delay.

 2. The Research Investigator’s curriculum vitae (CV).

 3. A detailed research protocol clearly indicating:

 - The specific aims and goals of proposed study (preferably the study abstract),

 - The number of experiments and experimental subjects,